Evaluation and Review Loops

 Good review loops cost more in tokens, time, and operator design.
 They also add coordination overhead.
 But without them, long-running systems drift toward premature victory, hidden regressions, and PR pileups.
 This is why evaluation belongs inside harness-engineering rather than as an afterthought bolted onto release time.

 Read with harness-engineering, claude-code, codex-cli, and work-management-primitives.
 This concept also explains much of the ranking logic in harness-quality-comparison and the evaluation column in harness-architecture-comparison.
-The gym-style extension of this idea is rl-gyms-and-executable-environments-for-ai-harnesses.
+The gym-style extension of this idea is rl-gyms-and-executable-environments-for-ai-harnesses, and the new project anchor is software-verification-testing-environment-research-program.